panva/openid-client/docs/functions/useIdTokenResponseType.md

 ▸ **useIdTokenResponseType**(`config`): `void`

+Configures the client to use the OpenID Connect Implicit Flow.

 This changes the `response_type` used by the client to be `id_token`, this subsequently requires that the authorization server response be passed to [implicitAuthentication](implicitAuthentication.md) (instead of [authorizationCodeGrant](authorizationCodeGrant.md)) and